kenjdavidson/lightspeed-coding-assessment/backend/booking_engine/README.md

 Let's take care of your setup first.

-- Chose a dev environment and a language that suits you
+- Choose a dev environment and a language that suits you
 - Let's start pairing together!

 **Step 1**